kakuking/ParkPP/README.md

 <!-- markdownlint-disable-file MD -->

-# 👾🎮 PoggerPark: A Vulkan-Based game engine! 📽️👾
+# 👾scenerPark: A Vulkan-Based game engine! 📽️👾

 A very simple game "engine" in C++.
 Only the Vulkan SDK has to be pre-installed, all other libraries are fetched using CMake Fetchfirecr